Search

 • Keep the bread refrigerated and warm to room temperature for serving.

 • To cook bacon in the oven: Line a rimmed baking sheet with heavy-duty foil.
-Set a wire baking rack over the top and lightly spray it with a cooking spray.
-Lay the strips of bacon out on the wire rack and cook in a 400-degree oven for 35 to 40 minutes, turning 3 to 4 times while it cooks.
+Lay the strips of bacon out in a single layer and cook in a 425-degree oven for 15 to 20 minutes, turning the last 5 minutes.
 You want the bacon very crisp.
+Transfer the bacon to a plate lined with paper towels to cool.

 Keyword breads, breakfast and brunch, peanut butter bacon bread, peanut butter bread, quick breads